St Andrews Stadium

 Based on the above, the club therefore only meets 47% of the guidance and has a shortfall of 92 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

-Both home and away fans can use accessible toilets inside the stadium these are located in the Kop Corner, Gil Merrick both home and away, Garrison Lane Paddock Area and Tilton Stand.
-The club shop is accessible for all fans and does not have a low level serving counter.
+There are 12 accessible toilets inside the stadium for home and away fans and are located in the Kop Corner, Gil Merrick both home and away, Garrison Lane Paddock Area and Tilton Stand.
+The club shop is accessible for all fans but does not have a low level serving counter.
 Catering kiosks in the home and away sections do not have low level serving counters and so are not fully accessible.

 Accessible services & information

-The club does have a hearing loop within the ticket office and big screen to relay messages to Deaf and hard of hearing fans in the ground.
-Match commentaries are available via headsets from reception.
+The club have hearing loops located within the ticket office and Kop reception as well as a big screen to relay messages to Deaf and hard of hearing fans in the ground.
+Match commentaries, provided by local hospital radio are available via headsets from reception.
 A limited number of headsets are available on request (please book in advance with BCFC reception before matchday).
 There is a £5 deposit, which is refundable upon return of the headsets on the same day.
-Facilities for assistance dogs are available.
+Water bowls are available for assistance dogs and seats are located with extra room to accommodate them.
 The concourses do not have rest areas included.

 Comments about Birmingham City :